 As the kittens fly through the air, everything goes slow motion on queue with the beat as all the airborne kittens turn to you with their huge eyes and sing out the electronic melody in unison.
 You’ll go through a few kitten-cannon blasts before an interlude has the distant hills dancing like trippy rolling waves.
 And that’s when the floating cat heads and giant cat kings arrive… but I’ll leave it at that for now.

-Immersed in all the action (literally the focal point of the whole setup), it’s hard not to want to clap your hands to the beat and groove with the dancers.
+Immersed in all the action (and literally the focal point of the whole performance), it’s hard not to want to clap your hands to the beat and groove with the dancers.
 Chocolate feels like a success in that it got me moving, kept my attention for the three minute song duration, and now I’m bumping to the original track as I write this article.
 But I’m excited to see Hurd and other pioneering VR music video directors take the interactivity to the next level.

 Aside from getting to choose which direction to fire the kitten-cannons, and getting to look at my wobbly fingers, the experience wasn’t significantly interactive.
 I want to get deeper into the music by influencing or contributing to it in some way.
 At a minimum, it would have been great to have my own sound effect when clapping so that I could add my own beat to the song.
 3D audio also would have formed a greater level of immersion by connecting the audio to the virtual objects that are supposed to be emitting it (like the singing kittens).